Aniss-nahim/WEBSocket/README.md

 > On which platforme show i run this project ?

-This project is can only run on **Windows OS** machines, and that's because **Web Sockets** are a down level utilities,  used to establish communication between to nodes.
+This project is can only run on **Windows OS** machines, and that's because **Web Sockets** are a down level utilities,  used two establish communication between to nodes.

 > Environment setup :